verbb/formie/docs/templates/assets.md

 - your CSP requires extra script attributes
 - you want to suppress CSS or JS in a specific context
-- you want finer control over browser initialization
+- you want finer control over browser initialisation

 When Formie outputs the browser JavaScript for you, it also outputs: